Why Your Colors Look Wrong After Editing

 Why it happens:

-How to fix it: See our detailed guide on skin tones.
+How to fix it: The skin tones guide covers this fully.
 The short version: fix white balance first, then use HSL to adjust Orange and Red channels if needed.
 Skin lives primarily in the Orange range.

 6. Color Banding and Posterization